denten-books/plain-text/2-device.md

 back to Hobbes, Locke, and Mill, often touches on the problem of lapsed consent.
 To paraphrase, they ask: What makes whatever compacts made by past generations still valid today?

+[^ln1-timeline]: To give you a sense of the timeline: Turing entered King's College in 1931 [@hodges_alan_1983, 78].
+His paper on computable numbers appeared in print in 1936.
+It is likely that the two philosophers met at the Moral Science Club, where by the 1930s Wittgenstein "monopolized the discussion," even in the presence of prominent philosophers like George Edward Moore [@duncan-jones_g._1958, 25].
+Turing attended Wittgenstein's lectures on the foundations of mathematics in 1939.